beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-time-windows/README.md

 ```

 - It is important to set the list_route_id that is unique in your account
-- It is important to confgure the date_str with yyyy-MM-dd format
+- It is important to configure the date_str with yyyy-MM-dd format

 ```json
 {